Tejas Jadhav

 After forwarding those screenshots to the DHL guy, soon I got a call from him and, let me tell you clearly, it wasn’t good at all.
 At first, he asked what the package was and for how much did I bought it.
 I replied honestly.
 He was flustered and stunned after looking at the difference between the valuation.
 It was too much.
 I begged and pleaded him as this was the very first time I was importing a high value product and I knew nothing about what the seller did until I got the email from DHL.
 He asked me to write a letter to the customs office stating that the value assessment should be done by the customs officer and also asked me to state the purpose of the product.

-Value Assessment: What value assessment means is, the customs officer will check the product and look for the market price and value it accordingly.
+[!NOTE] Value Assessment: What value assessment means is, the customs officer will check the product and look for the market price and value it accordingly.

 I was also told that this is a legal offence and can attract a nominal fine.